 The legal system in Zimbabwe is a hybrid system, consisting of influences from Dutch civil law, English common law, and customary laws and traditions.
 The operation of civil society organizations (CSOs) in Zimbabwe has been governed by legislation since the colonial era.
 During the colonial era, the Welfare Organizations Act (1967) was aimed at controlling organizations believed to be linked to the liberation movement and spreading information about the human rights situation in what was then Rhodesia and is now Zimbabwe.
 While the Welfare Organizations Act remained in force, most CSOs focused on humanitarian efforts and operated under the auspices of churches as church-related bodies, training and education institutions.
 Few CSOs dared to tread into the political rights arena, as this attracted the wrath of the colonial government, which condemned any such activity, especially to the extent it was perceived to support, aid and/or abet the liberation cause.
 In addition, the Unlawful Organizations Act was used to ban African political and other colonial resistance movements and indeed any others perceived in the same light.

 Following independence, and as the socio-political situation in post-independent Zimbabwe deteriorated in the late 1990s, there was a huge shift of emphasis by both old and new CSOs to issues dealing with democracy and governance.
 Indeed most of Zimbabwe’s opposition was born and bred from civil society.
 With the increased demand for democratic space and reforms in Zimbabwe, CSOs became targets of state harassment through increased legislative and administrative interference as they were perceived as extensions of political opposition.
-Indeed the ruling party at the time (President Mugabe’s ZANU-PF) routinely declared that CSOs and even churches, or anyone who is not a politician, have no place in the politics of the country.
+The ruling party at that time (President Mugabe’s ZANU-PF) routinely declared that CSOs and even churches, or anyone who is not a politician, have no place in the politics of the country.
 These sentiments have continued to be echoed in the July 2013 elections, which led to an outright win by the ZANU PF and brought an end to the transitional Inclusive Government (IG) of February 2009 that came into force with the signing of the Inter-Party Agreement in September 2008.